AsymmetricTerminal/sw-cfg-scraper/README.md

 ## Usage

 Run the binary in the directory containing your Sonicwall .exp file(s).
-It will dump all .cfg files found in the current directory to a plaintext file for each one named `sonicwall_config_export(FILENAME).txt`.
+It will dump all .exp files found in the current directory to a plaintext file for each one named `sonicwall_config_export(FILENAME).txt`.